Casino smoking ban bill now co-sponsored by most health committee members

 TRENTON — Most of the members of both the Assembly and Senate health committees are now co-sponsors of legislation to eliminate the casino smoking loophole.

-Assemblyman Daniel Benson, D-Mercer, Middlesex, a health committee member, and Assemblywoman Lisa Swain, D-Bergen, Passaic, are signing onto the bill, according to a Thursday press release from Americans for Nonsmokers Rights.
+Assemblyman Daniel Benson, D-Mercer, Middlesex, a health committee member, and Assemblywoman Lisa Swain, D-Bergen, Passaic, are signing onto the bill, according to a Thursday news release from Americans for Nonsmokers Rights.

 The nonprofit is working with other groups to pass the law and eliminate indoor smoking in casinos.

-“We have a responsibility to protect workers from dangerous secondhand smoke everywhere, not just in some workplaces,” Benson said in a press release.
+“We have a responsibility to protect workers from dangerous secondhand smoke everywhere, not just in some workplaces,” Benson said.

+“No worker should have to breathe secondhand smoke while on the job, period,” Swain said.

 People are also reading…

-“No worker should have to breathe secondhand smoke while on-the-job, period,” Swain said.
+Half of the members of the Assembly Health Committee are now co-sponsors of legislation to b…

-A total of 39 legislators are co-sponsoring this bipartisan legislation.
+A total of 39 legislators are co-sponsoring the legislation.
 Of 40 New Jersey senators, 15 are co-sponsors of S264.
-Of 80 New Jersey members of the General Assembly, 24 are co-sponsors of A2151.
+Of 80 New Jersey members of the Assembly, 24 are co-sponsors of A2151.

 “Legislation to protect casino workers from secondhand smoke has never had this much support in Trenton,” said Cynthia Hallett, president and CEO of Americans for Nonsmokers’ Rights.
 “Our growing, bipartisan coalition knows that it is unacceptable to continue the outdated business practice of knowingly subjecting workers to dangerous secondhand smoke.”